mrts/git-svn-bridge/README.md

 -   As *Subversion* history is linear, *git* merge commits will be squashed into a single commit (see examples below).
-For us this is no problem as, in the spirit of continous integration, we consider the task branches to be lightweight, ephemeral "units of work" that can go to mainline in a single chunk and as the branch history is retained in *git*.
+For us this is no problem as, in the spirit of continuous integration, we consider the task branches to be lightweight, ephemeral "units of work" that can go to mainline in a single chunk and as the branch history is retained in *git*.